lisajusticehall/lisajusticehall/README.md

 - 👋 Hi, I’m @lisajusticehall
 - 👀 I’m interested in ... data analytics
-- 🌱 I’m currently learning ...
-SQL
+- 🌱 I’m currently mastering ...
+SQL, C#, and R
-- 💞️ I’m looking to collaborate in ... learning
+- 💞️ I’m looking to collaborate in ... healthcare
 - 📫 How to reach me ... www.linkedin.com/in/lisajusticehall

 <!---